kuh4it/ssdtmeme/README.md

 # ssdtmeme
+### note: i have personally used a modified version of this project on valorant for over 8+ months. it is indeed effective
 ssdtmeme is a kernel-mode driver designed to hook the System Service Dispatch Table (SSDT) in Windows.
 The driver is divided into several files that each represent a separate code block, including the driver entry point, the SSDT hooking function, and the communication methods.

 ## Driver Entry Point